 Bibiana has found that machine translation is extremely effective in handling certain subject matters, such as those relating to medical, technology, and engineering industries.
 For subject matter that requires more creativity, such as marketing and advertising, she doesn’t feel machine translation can hit the mark.

-At the end of the day, one of the benefits of machine translation in Bibiana’s opinion is client satisfaction, at least in regards to saving time.
+At the end of the day, one of the benefits of machine translation in Bibiana’s opinion is client satisfaction, at least in regard to saving time.
 Some clients require a fast turnaround, especially if they handle large volumes of text, and they may not have time to wait for a human translation.
-By using machine translation, and then utilizing human labor for the post edition process, the client can have a deliverable of acceptable quality in a quicker time frame.
+By using machine translation, and then utilizing human labor for the post-edition process, the client can have a deliverable of acceptable quality in a quicker time frame.
 The decision to use machine translation during the process depends on the quality expectations of the client and what their priorities are.
 “We have clients who have found these machine translation tools to be really high quality in the cases of highly technical translation projects.
-In many instances, we find practically no differences between what a person and machine translation can translate, when there is little room for creativity during the process.
+In many instances, we find practically no differences between what a person and machine translation can translate when there is little room for creativity during the process.
 This tool even recognizes the client’s translation memory and glossary, which guarantees the correct application of both,” Bibiana said.

 Machine Translation Has Its Faults